mttschltz/kittythinks/content/business-and-productivity-book-notes-part-ii.md

 **QUICK NOTE: I had a few serious issues with this book.
 I decided to include them in my notes.
 This does not take away from the useful parts.**

-“What important truth do very few people agree with you on?”
+_“What important truth do very few people agree with you on?”_

 Dot-com bubble while crazy, had an upside – it showed optimism about a technological future.

-To make money – Monopoly > Perfect Competition.
+To make money – _Monopoly > Perfect Competition_.
 Monopolies own their market, while competitors have to price-gauge through the market.

-“In business, equilibrium means stasis, and stasis means death.” - If one’s in competition, one’s demise won’t be felt.
-One needs to be indispensable.
+_“In business, equilibrium means stasis, and stasis means death.”_ - If one’s in competition, one’s demise won’t be felt.
+One needs to be** indispensable**.

-The more one competes, the less on gains.
-War is costly business.
+The more one competes, the less on gains. _War is costly business._

-Proprietary technology must be at least 10x better than the closest competitor.
+Proprietary technology must be at least 10 x better than the closest competitor.
 How?
 By making something completely new.

-Every start-up should start with a very small market.
-After = monopolise.
+Every start-up should _start with a very small market_.
+After = monopolize.

 Sequencing is underrated.
-Dominate a specific niche first and then scale to adjacent markets.
+Dominate a _specific niche first_ and then scale to adjacent markets.

-Well-roundedness = many-sided mediocrity.
-“Be a monopoly of your own.”
+Well-roundedness = many-sided mediocrity. _“Be a monopoly of your own.”_

-Peter Thiel calling out Europe for having a “vacation-mania” - fundamentally misunderstanding Europeans…
+_**Peter Thiel is calling out Europe for having a “vacation-mania” - fundamentally misunderstanding Europeans…**_

 How can the future get better if no one plans for it?
 In start-ups: intelligent design > Darwinism